Tatiaarc/my-cars-app/README.md

 # My cars app

-This is an aplication to manage my cars collection :D
+This is an aplication to manage my cars collection 🚗😁